Biography (Ostap)

 Ostap’s artistic strategy is to archive his stencil graffiti by creating unique prints on canvas.

-Ostap takes up the themes of the modern media landscape through his rather simple but concise motifs: Politics, religion, love, globalization, sexual and urban culture, and employs them with cynical humor, in a direct and provocative way.
+Ostap takes up the themes of the modern media landscape through his rather simple but concise motifs: Politics, religion, love, globalization, sexual and urban culture, and employs them with cynical humor, directly and provocatively.
 The artist also makes sure that his works are somewhat ambiguous in meaning.
 Often Ostap’s figurative art evokes feelings in the viewer, both positive and amusing, stimulating, agreeing, and on the contrary, rejecting the artist’s personal, subjective views on life.
-Is he a cynic, romantic or critic?
+Is he a cynic, romantic, or critic?
 Ostap leaves this decision to the viewer.

 Ostap often combines different techniques and works with unconventional materials.
 He always tries to create something new, like for example his works with optical effects, which were created by using raster-nets or fluorescent and UV inks.